Mister-Joe/nmap-xml-parser/README.md

 ## What is it?

-A tool to parse XML output from nmap scans & extract/summarize key information.
+A tool to parse XML output from Nmap scans & extract/summarize key information.

 ## How does it work?